 - There has been a program of palliative care education conducted throughout the year by a Palliative Care fellow from Barwon Health. - The Palliative Care Aged Care and Disability Support workers in the region have continued to support aged care and disability staff personnel. - Through education in a palliative approach thus increasing their capacity.
-Specialist Palliative Care services provide support and education to acute and community health staff in this region.
+Specialist Palliative Care services provide support and education on an adhoc basis to acute and community health staff in this region.